 Alex Summers, who goes by Havok, is the younger brother of X-Men leader Cyclops.
 His mutant power lets him soak up cosmic energy and fire it back as plasma blasts, a hot, destructive ability that contrasts with his brother's controlled optic beams.

 In the comics, Havok led the government version of X-Factor for years and proved himself a strong field commander away from his brother's shadow.
-He already showed up in X-Men: The Animated Series, where he was part of X-Factor and grew close to Polaris, so his arrival here continues a thread the original show started.
+He already appeared in X-Men: The Animated Series, where he was part of X-Factor and grew close to Polaris, so his arrival here continues a thread the original show began.

 Polaris

 Polaris, real name Lorna Dane, is the green-haired mutant at the heart of the X-Factor art.
-She controls magnetism much like her father, Magneto, and can manipulate metal, along with magnetic and gravitational fields.
+She controls magnetism much like her father, Magneto, and can manipulate metal and magnetic and gravitational fields.

 Strong Guy